Become a UN Youth Volunteer

-All UN Youth Volunteer assignments to volunteer abroad are advertised here (under Special Calls for Volunteers), and assignments to volunteer in your country are published here.
+All UN Youth Volunteer assignments to volunteer abroad are advertised in our website (under Special Calls for Volunteers).
+We also advertise assignments to volunteer in your country.
 We also advertise vacancies for youth via Facebook, Twitter and LinkedIn.
 As these assignments go fast, we encourage you to check the sources above on a regular basis.
 Details on qualifications and how to apply are included in the advertisement for each assignment.

 Note: There is no general registration for UN Youth Volunteer assignments.
 You can only apply via advertisements for individual assignments.